(a) All of the following shall occur prior to the performance of a remote electronic notarial act:

 (3) The electronic signature of the remotely located principal cannot be attached to the electronic document for signature.

-(c) Except as provided in subsection (d) of this section, if the remote electronic notarial act is an oath or affirmation, the remote electronic notary shall administer the oath or affirmation to the remotely located principal utilizing a licensed platform.
+(c) Except as provided in subsection (d) of this section, if the remote electronic notarial act is an oath or affirmation, the electronic notary shall administer the oath or affirmation to the remotely located principal utilizing a licensed platform.

-(d) In judicial actions or proceedings, any notary public registered with the Secretary, whether or not registered as a remote electronic notary, may administer an oath or affirmation to a witness that does not require remote electronic notarization of a record or a notarial certificate and seal when done in person, provided all of the following apply:
+(d) In judicial actions or proceedings, any notary public registered with the Secretary, whether or not registered as an electronic notary, may administer an oath or affirmation to a witness that does not require remote electronic notarization of a record or a notarial certificate and seal when done in person, provided all of the following apply:

 (1) The notary is physically located in this State at the time the oath or affirmation is administered to the remotely located witness.